Reciprocal microswimming in fluctuating and confined environments: Net swimming velocity and diffusion of the swimmer

 \subsection{Net swimming velocity and shape gait}

-Next, we examine the effects of the shape gait on the locomotion, focusing on the shorter-time regime where the small-deviation theory is valid.
-At the short timescale, $t\ll \tau_W$, we approximate the response generator as $\mathcal{L}\simeq 0$ and $M(X_0(t),l(t))\simeq M(X_0(0),l(t))$.
-In the current asymptotic regime of lengths, $a \ll l, X \ll L_W <R$, function $M$ is proportional to $l$, as expressed in Eqs. \eqref{eq:Mwall}, \eqref{eq:Msphere1}, and \eqref{eq:Msphere2}; thus, we decompose $M$ into the form, $M(X(t),l(t))=N(X(t))l(t)$.
-Further, in the short-time regime under consideration, function $N$ is represented by the value at the initial time, and we may approximate its second spatial derivative as $N''(X(t))=N''(X(0))+O(N'''(X(t)-X(0)))$, leading to the following relation:
+Next, we examine the effects of the shape gait on locomotion by focusing on the short-time regime, where the small-deviation theory is valid.
+Notably, the function $M$ was proportional to $l$ in all four examples of $M_{\textrm{flat}}$, $M_{\textrm{ext}}$, $M_{\textrm{int}}$, and $M_{\textrm{quad}}$; therefore, we decomposed $M$ into the form $M(X(t),l(t))=N(X(t))l(t)$.
+Further, in the short-time regime under consideration, the function $N$ is represented by the value at the initial time and we can approximate its second spatial derivative as $N''(X(t))=N''(X(0))+O(N'''(X(t)-X(0)))$, leading to the following relation:

-where $\kappa=N''(0)$ is a constant only determined by the initial position.
-Subsequently, we plug these equations into Eqs. \eqref{eq:thave} and \eqref{eq:thvar}.
-The integrands are no more dependent on time, and we readily obtain
+where $\kappa=N''(0)$ is a constant determined only by the initial position.
+Subsequently, we plugged these equations into Eqs. \eqref{eq:thave} and \eqref{eq:thvar}.
+The integrands are no longer dependent on time, so we obtain the following:

 Next, we introduce a $T$-periodic function $\eta (t)$ such that $l(t)=l_0+\eta (t)$ and $\eta (T)=\eta(0)=0$.
 By substituting this form into Eq. \eqref{eq:app}, the net velocity at $t=nT$ is given by

 where the time-reversal part of the deformation is defined by $\textrm{Sym}[\eta(t)]\equiv (\eta(t)+\eta(T-t))/2$.
 From Eq. \eqref{eq:app3}, at the first order of $\eta$, only the time-reversal term contributes to the net velocity.
 Similarly, we can define the skew-symmetric part of the deformation as $\textrm{Skew}[\eta]\equiv (\eta(t)-\eta(T-t))/2$, and the skew-symmetric part of the deformation rate is computed as